0xsequence/rainbowkit-plugin/README.md

 ### chains
 Chains supported by app.

-### shimDisconnect (optional)
-Simulates the disconnect behavior by keeping track of connection status in storage.
-Defaults to true.

 ### connect (optional)
 Connect options of the Sequence wallet, includes the name of the app and default network id.